zz-Jade/srcnn_tensorflow/README.md

 # The model file is used for model files and training files
 # The evaluate file is used for PSNR and SSIM.
 # The test file is used for testing files after model training.
+# I have a training set here, so I can use it as soon as I finish.